 37. The Fountain of Apollo

-We have reached The Fountain of Apollo, which displays the god of beauty on a pedestal.
+We have reached the next stop of our audioguide, the Fountain of Apollo, which displays the god of beauty on a pedestal.
 Although commissioned by Charles IV, it was not finished until the reign of his son Ferdinand VII, and it was designed by Isidro Gonzalez Velazquez.
 Made of Carrara marble and in Rococo-style, this is the only fountain with architectural features among those that adorned The Prince's Garden.

 At the back, an artificial mound stands out called the "Roller coaster", which was conceived as a viewpoint to enjoy a panoramic view of the entire garden and so the king could control the works.
 It is crowned by a square wooden space from which the growth of the trees could be seen.

 38. The Chinese Pond